-A copyright is a legally granted right which bestows exclusive rights to the original owner of any piece of work to use it, and distribute it, subject to the limitations and exceptions provided in the prevailing copyright law.
-Copyright may only be obtained for the protection of original expression of ideas, and is for a limited time only.
+A copyright is a legally granted right that bestows exclusive rights to the original owner of any piece of work to use it and distribute it, subject to the limitations and exceptions provided in the prevailing copyright law.
+Copyright may only be obtained for the protection of the original expression of ideas and is for a limited time only.

 Who Owns a Copyright for a Work?

 The owner of a copyright is not always the author of the work himself.
 Copyright may be granted to the employer of the author in cases where the work was done in the exercise of his official or special duty at work.
 This can be referred to as “work for hire”.
 Since one is paid to do the work, the exclusive rights to the use and distribution of such work are bestowed upon the employer.

 As a general rule, copyright is applied to the original expression of an idea and not to the idea itself.
 So what really can be covered by copyright?

 Depending on the prevailing copyright law, exclusive rights can protect a variety of works.
 The United States Copyright Law protects the following:

 - Literary Works